mousepawmedia/pawlib/BUILDING.md

 Ready-To-Use Build
 --------------------
-If you just want to build PawLIB to use in your own project, the fastest way is to run "make dist".
+If you just want to build PawLIB to use in your own project, the fastest way is to run "make ready".
 This will build CPGF, PawLIB, and the documentation, and place them all in a folder called "pawlib".
 Simply copy that folder to a convenient location, and point your compiler and linker to "pawlib/include" and "pawlib/lib" respectively.